Miami Seaquarium, owner of NFL’s Colts tease announcement about last Puget Sound orca in captivity

 Jim Irsay, owner of the NFL’s Colts, tweeted Tuesday that he’d be at “a big press conference” Thursday “for a HUGE ANNOUNCEMENT about the future of LOLITA the orca.”

-It’s unclear how Irsay is involved.
+It isn’t clear how Irsay is involved.
 In the past, Irsay and his family have given millions to support mental health awareness and research, and the Indianapolis Zoo.

 Lolita, or Tokitae, was taken from her family, the L pod of southern residents, in Whidbey Island’s Penn Cove and sold to the Miami Seaquarium more than five decades ago.
 That’s where she’s been holed up since, performing for crowds until recent years.